BenLeong0/taylor-song-sorter/README.md

 ## To-do

 - [x] Update favicon and tab title
+- [ ] Note about not overusing ties
 - [ ] Spotify preview
 - [ ] Progress %
   - Especially hard to do when going album-by-album - maybe just add for random order